ariebovenberg/whenever/docs/overview.rst

    all use a similar datamodel.
    `Here is an excellent video on the topic <https://www.youtube.com/watch?v=saeKBuPewcU>`_.

 ..
 [1] The timezone ID is not part of the core ISO 8601 standard, but is part of the RFC 9557 extension.
    This format is commonly used by datetime libraries in other languages as well.

+..
+[6] Daylight Saving Time isn't the only reason for UTC offset changes.
+   Changes can also occur due to political decisions, or historical reasons.